futurehomeno/yggdrasil/README.md

-# yggdrasil
+# Yggdrasil

-Design system implemented in Flutter
+Design system for Futurehome Applications.

+## Why is this an app?

+This was made as an app to easily be able to develop new components without depending on existing applications.